Rod Humphries: Canine authority

-Family life
+Personal life

 On 24 April 1976, Humphries married Lynne Blumentritt, an American sports and television writer he met on his WCT invitation tour to Dallas in 1975.
 His wife was also a writer/researcher on the Australian version of This Is Your Life.
 She later became an attorney and is a founding partner of the Houston law firm, Allen Boone Humphries Robinson LLP.
 Lynne Humphries was recognised as International Little League Volunteer of the Year in 1995, which earned her recognition in the Little League Hall of Fame in Williamsport, Pennsylvania.
 They are both long-time cancer survivors and live in Richmond, a historical small town on the outskirts of Houston, Texas, and at Stone Canyon in the Tortolita Mountains outside of Tucson, Arizona.
 They have three sons: Scott, a Harvard Law School honours graduate who is one of America's high-profile securities attorneys; Mark, who has his PhD in French literature from the University of Connecticut and has been a college professor at Wesleyan University in Connecticut; and Justin, who graduated magna cum laude from Columbia University in New York and gained his MBA at George Washington University, both achieved after he completed a nine-year professional baseball career.

+Humphries was granted American citizenship on 18 May 2021.
+On 26 May, the Texas Legislature passed Resolution 1346, "Congratulating Australian-born sports journalist and author Rod Humphries on becoming a U.S. Citizen".
+A Texas state flag was flown in his honour over the Capitol in Austin on 24 June.